Random-People/Sidex/README.md

 In order to make sure that scripts are running at the optimal speed, Sidex will delete the process that consumes the most resources after every step.
 However, if two processes use an equal amount of resources, both of then will be deleted.
 Deleted threads will no longer exist in the source code, therefore they won't be executed anymore.

-The number of resources consumed of a process is counted as the number of lexical items in that line of process.
-String interpolation also count as separate items.
+The number of resources consumed of a process is counted as the number of non-whitespace bytes in a line.
 ## Function reference
 All of the functions take one single operand.
 These functions can nest.
 * <code>open()</code> Takes a single string as an operand.
 It tries to open the latch that is specified in the string.